 Resources to support implementation of the operative standards can also be found on the CoC Operative Standards page and Operative Standards Toolkit page.

-Beginning in 2024, a site may meet CoC Standards 5.3-5.6 through an alternative compliance pathway by performing an internal audit of its compliance with Standards 5.3-5.6.
+For site visits occurring in 2024, 2025, or 2026, a site may meet CoC Standards 5.3-5.6 through an alternative compliance pathway by performing an internal audit of its compliance with Standards 5.3-5.6.
 If compliance is not met with any of these standards, an action plan must be developed, outlining the specific issue(s) affecting compliance and the interventions that will be implemented to achieve compliance.
 The results of the internal audit and the action plan must be documented in the cancer committee minutes.
 An action plan must be developed for each potentially non-compliant standard.

-The action plan must be documented in cancer committee minutes from a meeting that occurs before the Site Reviewer selects the cases that will be reviewed during the site visit.
+The internal audit must be conducted and the resulting action plan must be documented in cancer committee minutes from a meeting during the year before or the year of the site visit and must be from before the Site Reviewer selects the cases that will be reviewed during the site visit.
+For example, if the site visit is in 2026, then the internal audit/action plan must be documented in the minutes from a 2025 or 2026 cancer committee meeting.

 During the site visit, the medical record review will be conducted.
 If the expected compliance percentage is not met, the site reviewer will evaluate the results of the site’s internal audit and action plan as documented in the cancer committee minutes.
 A “deficient but resolved” rating may then be given.